With this kind of analysis, you typically look at things like...

 You can actually see how the EUR/USD bottomed out last May 2017.

-So you can see that it isn't foolproof.
+You can also see that it isn't foolproof.

-But there are times where the commercial speculator is able to so-called help you better time your entry.
+But there will be times where the commercial speculator is able to so-called help you better time your entry.

 Using the COT report is to look for extreme buy and selling levels made by the commercials because that could actually highlight you of potential reversals in the market.